-Table 4 Table depicting the differences between the Simon Todd 2014 findings and the current amendment findings
+Table 4Table depicting the differences between the Simon Todd 2014 findings and the current amendment findings

-A 4 Comments and Recommendations Aspect Pervious Study (Simon Todd, 2014) Current study Baseline Findings: No specific features were identified.
+Annaat Comments and Recommendations Aspect Pervious Study (Simon Todd, 2014) Current study Baseline Findings: There were no clearly defined drainage lines on the site which could be delineated as such, there are some localised run-on areas and washes present.
 Findings: No wetlands are rivers were identified.
 Minor non-perennial washouts and drainage lines may be impacted by the proposed development.
-Sensitivity Findings: The entire site is deemed to have a sensitivity rating of Medium (with the exception of portions transformed by roads and railway line which are deemed to have a low sensitivity).
-Findings: The sensitivity of the habitats are as described in the 2014 report, i.e. the majority of the habitat is deemed a medium sensitivity habitat.
+Sensitivity Findings: The entire site is deemed to have a sensitivity rating of moderate to medium-high sensitivity for the delineated systems, with the remaining extent deemed low sensitivity.
+Findings: The sensitivity of the habitats are as described in the 2014 report.
 Impacts Cumulative Impacts Findings: The cumulative impact is rated as Medium- Low Negative without mitigation and Low Negative with mitigation Findings: The cumulative impact is Low Negative.
 Conditions Findings: Several conditions (Section 2.5) were provided.
 Recommendation: Authorisation is not subject to any further conditions.